Mobile insurer Trōv is targeting millenials with new on-demand app

 The app's design is relatively simple.
 You add items to your policy, swipe to protect what's important to you at the time, select the type of coverage and price that you want for each item and swipe and text to claim damage, loss or theft.

 The Trōv app also allows customers to create a digital inventory of the things they own and back up this list in the cloud, making it accessible on their mobile devices when needed.

-Trōv founder and CEO Scott Walchek says millenials are the most underinsured generation ever.
+Trōv founder and CEO Scott Walchek says millennials are the most underinsured generation ever.

 "It is the generation for whom almost everything of importance is channelled through the smartphone.
 Social networking, food delivery, dating – you name it.
 The team has built a beautiful user experience that is designed to make protecting your stuff as simple as swiping right," he says.

 A recent World Insurance Report revealed just 36% of millennials reported a positive experience with a traditional channel insurer in 2015.